asimonder/geometricVoFCartesian/README.md

 ### Fundamental Classes
 - **ijkZone**: Creation and manipulation of the regular-grid zone containing the interface motions.
 - **multilayerPerceptron**: Basic functionalities and data structures for an MLP.
-Implementation uses the C++ Standard Library.
+Implementation is done only using the C++ Standard Library.
 Thus, no additional package is required to use new machine learning models.
 - **uniformStencil**: Parallel operations on local cell blocks.
 - **interfaceForce**: Base class for new curvature models.